 Coconut-Lime Turkey (or Chicken) and Rice Soup)

-Slow Cooker Lemony Turkey (or Chicken) Soup with Spinach and Orzo
+Slow Cooker Turkey (or Chicken) Soup with Spinach and Lemon

 Turkey and Cannellini Bean Soup with Sweet Potatoes and Rosemary